braican/starterkit-wordpress/README.md

 The Javascript is organized in the following way (all file paths are relative to the theme path, unless otherwise noted):

-* Available javascript modules are located in the `_arsenal/js` directory.
+* Available javascript modules are located in the project root in the `_arsenal/js` directory.
 Use the `setup.json` file in the webroot to choose which of these modules (if any) you'll need for this project, and run the `gulp build-arsenal` command.
 This will place the activated modules inside the theme at `js/arsenal`.
-* All third-party plugins that stand alone from a standardized module pattern should go in the `js/plugins.js` file.
+* All third-party plugins that stand alone from a standardized module pattern should go in the `js/src/plugins.js` file.
-* All project-specific scripts and front-end code should go into the `js/main.js` file.
+* All project-specific scripts and front-end code should go into the `js/src/main.js` file.
-* Upon running the `gulp opt-js` task, a `js/production.js` file will be built, and a minified version will be placed into the `js/build` directory.
+* Upon running the `gulp opt-js` task, `production.js` will be built, and a minified version will be placed into the `js/build` directory.

 Gulp Tasks